imrushi/imrushi.github.io/content/notes/go.md

 #### Defer

 In Go, the `defer` statement is used to schedule a function call to be executed just before the surrounding function returns.
-It allows you to ensure that certain cleanup or finalization tasks are performed regardless of how the function exits, whether it's due to noraml execution or an error.
+It allows you to ensure that certain cleanup or finalization tasks are performed regardless of how the function exits, whether it's due to normal execution or an error.

 How `defer` statement works in Go: